 That’s when we decided to hang this temporary “wood” wallpaper instead of hanging a traditional wood wall.
 I loved that the light gray wallpaper would give Katie the “wood wall” she wanted without it being permanent or too heavy for the small space.
 When we paired the wallpaper with the colorful BABY-SAFE gallery wall from Minted… I knew we were headed in the right direction and I used this wall as serious inspiration as we tackled the rest of the room.

 The next thing we decided on was the big furniture.
-After doing a lot of research, Katie informed me that she had decided to go with this grey Manhattan 3 in 1 Crib from Delta Children, which is available at Target, Walmart, Bed, Bath & Beyond, and even on Amazon.
+After doing a lot of research, Katie informed me that she had decided to go with the grey Manhattan 3 in 1 Crib from Delta Children, which is available at Target and on Amazon.
 I was secretly SO happy she wanted to go with this gray, modern crib because it’s SO on trend.
 It’s sleek, the color is gorgeous, and those legs are so cool.

 The shelves were a DIY project, you can read the full tutorial here! <— we even baby-proofed these shelves so that they are safe and secure in this space.

 Like I said, we scored the dresser at the Land of Nod Outlet but it’s definitely not “babyish” at all.
-(Fun fact: Casey bought her current bedroom dresser from the Land of Nod Outlet and it’s amazing…. and once again, not kiddie at all.)
+(Fun fact: Casey bought her current bedroom dresser from the Land of Nod Outlet and it’s amazing.)
 I love that Katie was okay with the idea of incorporating a regular dresser into the nursery instead of the traditional changing table.
 If Katie was going to invest in a piece of furniture, I wanted her to be able to use it for longer than the baby’s first year.
 This dresser was awesome because it was a great size, great price and it fit that wood style she wanted from the start.

 There’s even room next to the changing pad for “diapering essentials” on top of the dresser.
 I’m sure when the baby comes there will be more “stuff” added to this diaper collection but for now, this diaper caddy is just too darn cute and hopefully even practical.